 "No!
 No, we're not moving on, this is what I want to get at," Mariah said.
 "Race.
 You do know that race is just a social construct, right?"

 "I assure you, miss, that race is a biological fact, for which there is a plethora of evidence.
-Now, it is true that there is a distinction to be made between, shall we say, biology and spirituality.
-There is a vast chasm between the Nordic and the Negro, but it is entirely biological and physiological, a matter of specialisation and refinement; between, let us say, the French and the Teuton, the matter is more spiritual, being a difference in individual strengths and weaknesses rather than the evolution of the human stock."
+Now, it is true that there is a distinction to be made between, shall we say, biology and cultural.
+There is a vast chasm between the Nordic and the Negro, but it is entirely biological and physiological, a matter of specialisation and refinement; between, let us say, the French and the Teuton, the matter is more cultural, being a difference in individual strengths and weaknesses rather than the evolution of the human stock."

 Mariah scowled, breathed out, and counted to ten.
 The tea chimed, and she walked over to pour herself a bitter cup.